DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ### Rules

-Here are the rules of the game if needed, shown to the player so they know what wins against what.
+Here are the rules of the game which are shown to the player after pressing the **Rules Button**.<br>
+TODO Video

 ## Images